akleemans/aoc-2024/README.md

 Expanding stones - part 1 was implemented quickly with just following the rules, but it became clear soon enough that this approach would not work for part 2 (even with a compiled language).
 After thinking it through some more I gave Memoization a try, which worked surprisingly well.

+# Day 13

+Cheat day!
+Today when reading the problem my mind immediately jumped to equation solving, so I used Python/[SymPy](https://www.sympy.org/en/index.html), ignoring the "cheapest" condition.
+The first solution for each equation was already the right one, and I only found out afterwards that all "vectors" were linearly independent, so I got lucky.

 ## Day 16